VIDEO: Crowd of supporters greets anti-vaccine-mandate truck convoy as it leaves Vancouver for Ottawa - Smithers Interior News

+The convoy departed Prince Rupert around 7 a.m. the same day and travelled along the Hwy 16 stopping in Terrace, Smithers and Houston where they picked up more convoy members before arriving in Prince George around 7:45 p.m. to stop for the night.

+Pamela Rouse, a member of the convoy, greeted people at the rally in Prince George with hugs, and said they had plenty of support on their drive.
+They will be joining others from B.C. for the rally to be held at Ottawa’s Confederation Park.

-Several hundred demonstrators lined the highway and the 264th St. overpass in Aldergrove Sunday morning, Jan, 23, to show support for a convoy of truckers protesting a vaccine mandate.
+In the Lower Mainland, several hundred demonstrators protesting vaccine mandates lined Hwy 1 and the 264th St. overpass in Aldergrove Jan.
+23 to show support for a convoy of truckers leaving for Ottawa from Vancouver.

-They waved flags and carried signs and banners with messages that included “thank you truckers,” “end vaccine tyranny,” “end all mandates,” and “honk for the convoy for freedom.”
+They carried signs and banners with messages that included ‘thank you truckers’, ‘end vaccine tyranny’, ‘end all mandates’ and “honk for the convoy for freedom.”

 One of the demonstrators, Frank from Maple Ridge (who declined to give his last name), said he was there “just to make a stand for freedom of choice.”